 - Being a public face of the firm and the first point of contact for China Practice clients, as well as interfacing between the China Practice and the rest of the firm.

-This was my first job upon finishing grad school and moving to DC, and I was placed here by a staffing agency on a fixed-term contract.
-That said, it turned out to be an excellent learning opportunity, as I was thrown headfirst into the difficulty of managing numerous work products while keeping everyone happy in a very fast-paced and high-pressure environment.
-It was also a comprehensive introduction to the DC public policy world, and the relationships I made during this time have proved invaluable.
+This was my first job upon finishing grad school and moving to DC.
+Although I was placed in the role on a fixed-term contract, it turned out to be an excellent learning opportunity, as I was thrown headfirst into the difficulty of managing numerous work products while keeping everyone happy in a very fast-paced and high-pressure environment.
+My Chinese language skills and work experience were an asset in this role and I appreciated the opportunity to stay abreast of current affairs in this area.
+The job was also a comprehensive introduction to the DC public policy world, and the relationships I made during this time have proved invaluable.